2annakotlan/CampusConnect/README.md

 - https://bentleycampusconnect.streamlit.app/

 **App Overview**
-- helps Bentley University create a more interconnected community by establishing a social network that provides students and university data-driven recommendations on campus connectedness
+- helps Bentley University create a more interconnected community by establishing a social network that provides students and university data-driven recommendations to improve campus connectedness

 **App Features**